yvasiyarov/swagger/README.md

 Swagger UI generator for Go
 ===========================

 Swagger UI generator was inspired by http://beego.me/docs/advantage/docs.md.
-Main difference - my implementation is not linked to any framework.
-You can use any framework.
-Generated documentation not linked with API itself.
-It can be deployed to different environment, it does not have any external dependencies.
-You just add declarative comments to API controlers, which you wanna export, run generator and ..... [your documentation is ready!](http://petstore.swagger.wordnik.com/)
+Main difference from Beego's implementation - this generator doesn't depend on Beego framework.
+You can use any framework for your API (or don't use frameworks at all).
+You just add declarative comments to API controlers, which you wanna export, run generator and [your documentation is ready!](http://petstore.swagger.wordnik.com/)

 PS
 You should consider quality of this package as "pre-alpha".
 If you find bug - just send pull request.
-If you want to help - please, see list of TODO at the end of documentation.
+If you want to help - please, see list of TODO's at the end of documentation.

 Declarative comments format